-Of course, tobacco and illegal drugs are clearly to be avoided, and a pregnant woman should maintain good nutrition and see her physician on a regular basis throughout her pregnancy.18
+Of course, tobacco and illegal drugs are clearly to be avoided.
+In addition, a pregnant woman should have good nutrition and see her doctor on a regular.16

-Cirrhosis is probably the most widely recognized medical complication of chronic alcoholism.19 It is a grave and irreversible condition characterized by a progressive replacement of healthy liver tissue with scars, which can lead to liver failure and death.20 Fortunately, the abuse of alcohol is down and so is cirrhosis.
+Cirrhosis of the liver is probably the most widely recognized medical complication of chronic alcoholism.17 It is a grave and irreversible condition characterized by a progressive replacement of healthy liver tissue with scars, which can lead to liver failure and death.18 Fortunately, the abuse of alcohol is down and so is cirrhosis.19

 Moderation Management stresses balance, moderation, self-management, and personal responsibility to eliminate alcohol abuse.